Ola-jed/jgb/grammar.md

 2xz + 2yt + t^2 + 2zu - z,
 2xt + 2zt + 2yu - y,
 2x + 2y + 2z + 2t + u - 1

+# For complex numbers, use I
+# Uppercases cannot be used as fiurst characters in indeterminates to avoid confusion (eg: I and I, but xI is allowed)
 ```